-You often hear people referring to Georgian Dance or Baroque Dance or Regency Dance or Jane Austen Dancing.
+People often refer to Georgian Dance, Baroque Dance, Regency Dance, or Jane Austen Dancing.

-The Georgian period covers some 116 years from 1714 to 1830 some writers also talk of the long eighteenth century as being anything up to1660 to 1830.
-The Baroque period is more difficult to pin down as it refers to a style rather than a period but authorities seem to agree it that in terms of music, certainly in England, it refers to a period from about 1600 to 1750.
-The Regency, i.e. when Prince George was actually Regent, ran from 1812 to 1820 however people frequently apply the term from much earlier than this as the Prince of Wales influence on fashion and style began to grow from about the time of the Regency Crisis of 1788 and some run the period up to the Prince's death as George IV in 1830.
+The Georgian period covers some 116 years from 1714 to 1830.
+Some writers also talk of the long eighteenth century as anything from 1660 to 1830.
+The Baroque period is more difficult to pin down as it refers to a style rather than a period.
+Still, authorities seem to agree that, in terms of music, certainly in England, it refers to a period from about 1600 to 1750.
+The Regency, i.e. when Prince George was actually Regent, ran from 1812 to 1820; however, people frequently apply the term from much earlier than this, as the Prince of Wales' influence on fashion and style began to grow from about the time of the Regency Crisis of 1788.
+Some run the period up to the Prince's death as George IV in 1830.

-This blog tries to avoid much of this by referring to the dancing of particular decades within the long Eighteen century.
+This blog tries to avoid much of this by referring to the dancing of particular decades within the long eighteenth century.

 No comments: